dqops/dqo/docs/categories-of-data-quality-checks/how-to-detect-anomaly-data-quality-issues.md

 To assist with identifying the root cause of errors and cleaning up the data, DQOps offers error sampling for this check.
-You can view representative examples of data that do not meet the specified data quality criteria by clicking on the **Error Sample** tab in the results section.
+You can view representative examples of data that do not meet the specified data quality criteria by clicking on the **Error sampling** tab in the results section.
 For the Partition checks, samples are collected from entire table, not specific partition.

 ![Data anomalies in a mean value of latitude in partitions chart view - error sampling](https://dqops.com/docs/images/concepts/categories-of-data-quality-checks/numeric-mean-anomaly-partitions-chart-error-sampling.png){ loading=lazy; width="1200px" }